web3story/OCM/content/section2/what-is-the-OCM-Karma.md

 What are the benefits for holding a Karma?
 \
 \
-Same incredible benefits as OCM Genesis holders, including:
+Same incredible benefits as OCM Genesis holders, including
-\
 * Membership into the OnChainMonkey community, with a strong network of successful founders and investors in web2 and web3.
 * Governance in DAO, funding web3 and community projects.
 * Equal vote in the OCM DAO as an OCM Genesis holder.